Search This Blog

 Ann Barney, Almswoman

 Ann was born Ann Gomm circa 1809 in Bristol according to the census.
-By 1829 she was in Marlow as she married here that year James Barney, a bricklayer.
+By 1829 she was in Marlow as she married James Barney, a bricklayer at Marlow in that year.

-On the 1841 census the couple lived St Peter's Street Marlow with their family, George, Sarah, James and Henry.
+On the 1841 census the couple lived in St Peter's Street Marlow with their family - George, Sarah, James and Henry.
 In 1851 they were at Dean Street.
-James died in 1853.
+James senior died in 1853.
 After that Ann supported herself by working as a laundress.
-This was a common occupation for widows to follow but a poorly paid one.
-She lived with 4 of her children in Berwick House, the former parish workhouse in Munday Dean Lane which by that period was subdivided into rental accommodation for poor families.
+This was a common occupation for widows to follow but a very poorly paid one.
+She lived with 4 of her children in Berwick House, the former parish workhouse in Munday Dean Lane which by that period was subdivided into rental accommodation for the poorest families.
 On the 1871 census she lived in West Street Marlow.

 Ann herself paid for Mary Stroud of Oxford Road to attend her for the sum of 2 shillings 6 pence a week.
-Mary got her breakfast, did her laundry, helped her get into bed and generally kept an eye on her.
-But she did not remain there overnight.
+Mary got her breakfast, did her laundry, helped her get into bed and generally kept an eye on her during the day.
+But she did not remain overnight.

-Her family weren't absent from her life.
+Ann's family weren't absent from her life.
 The local surgeon would later testify that her daughter "Mrs Allum" had always been "very kind" to her mother but no longer lived in Marlow.
-Neither did her granddaughter Ellen Barney (daughter of George) but she still journeyed to visit her and look after her as she could.
+Neither did her granddaughter Ellen Barney (daughter of George) but she still came to visit and did what she could for Ann when she did so.
+One of Ann's sons sometimes contributed to the cost of the nurse, as and when he could.
+The family members absent from Marlow apparently did not realise that Mary Stroud did not remain with Ann at night.

-By 1887 Ann was struggling to afford Mary Stroud's attendance, even though one of her sons had contributed towards this.
+By 1887 Ann was struggling to afford Mary Stroud's attendance, even though one of her sons was paying part of the weekly cost.
 She asked Mary to pawn a blanket and dress of hers at Mr Batting's pawn shop in West Street.
-Embarrassed, she appealed to Ann to say the items came from an invented person not her.
+Embarrassed, she appealed to Ann to say the items came from an invented person rather than herself.
 The dress realised 2 shillings 6d and the blanket 1 shilling 6d.

-Shortly afterwards Ann was found dead having fallen out of bed in trying to reach something and hit her head.
+Shortly afterwards Ann was found dead having fallen out of bed in trying to reach something and hit her head causing a fatal apopletic fit, though Dr Culhane testified that she had twice before had apoplectic fits caused by "overeating".
 The coroner said he felt that old people should not be left in a position where they had no attendance at night.
-The jury returned a verdict of death by natural causes however.
-Her inquest was held at the nearby Clayton Arms.
+The jury returned a verdict of death by natural causes.
+Her inquest was held at the Clayton Arms, a little further down Oxford Road, off Quoiting Square.

 For more Oxford Road related posts see here